Our Changing Sense of Taste

-What we like to eat has a lot to do with our own personal preferences.
-A favorite of yours might be the smooth taste of chocolate.
-You may enjoy the sour taste of a good dill pickle or the unique sweet and tart mix of strawberry shortcake.
+What we enjoy eating has a lot to do with our own personal preferences.
+You might be a fan of the smooth taste of chocolate.
+You may delight in the sour taste of a good dill pickle or relish the unique sweet and tart mix of strawberry shortcake.

 What we like to eat also has a lot to do with our ability to taste and smell.
 As we age, these abilities gradually decline.
-They can diminish so gradually that the changes may not even be that noticeable.
-It might just seem that we enjoy food less and begin to crave different foods.
+They can diminish so gradually, in fact, that the changes may not even be that noticeable.
+It might just seem like we are enjoying food less or craving different foods.

-There are a lot of interesting ways to enhance flavor and perk up meals.
+There are lots of interesting ways to enhance flavor and perk up meals.
 If your sense of taste has waned, the following flavor enhancers may help.